Marjoram (Origanum majorana)

 Marjoram is a low, bushy herb which belongs to the Lamiaceae family and is closely related to oregano.

-Marjoram has a warm, slightly bitter flavor with hints of camphor and notes of subtle spiciness and balsam.
+Marjoram has a warm, slightly bitter flavour with hints of camphor and notes of subtle spiciness and balsam.

 Marjoram’s aroma is sweet, woody and slightly campherous.

-Marjoram, like oregano, is used extensively in Mediterranean cuisine and because it’s flavor is more delicate that oregano, marjoram should be added at the last moment.
-It flavors pizza, lasagna, egg dishes, salads, fish and poultry wonderfully and adds amazing flavor to barbecued meats.
-Marjoram loves artichokes, beans, cauliflower, cheese, chicken, eggs, mushrooms and spinach and pairs with basil, chili, garlic, parsley, rosemary, sage, sumac and thyme.
+Marjoram, like oregano, is used extensively in Mediterranean cuisine and because it’s flavour is more delicate that oregano, marjoram should be added at the last moment.
+It flavours pizza, lasagne, egg dishes, salads, fish and poultry wonderfully and adds amazing flavour to barbecued meats.
+Marjoram loves artichokes, beans, cauliflower, cheese, chicken, eggs, mushrooms and spinach and marries with basil, chilli, garlic, parsley, rosemary, sage, sumac and thyme.

-Marjoram plants grow to 1 1/2 feet and have small, oval grayish/green leaves.
+Marjoram plants grow to 50cm and have small, ovate greyish/green leaves.
 It goes best in well-drained soil with lots of sun.
-When the plants are grown in warm to hot climates it increases the aroma and flavor of the herb.
+When the plants are grown in warm to hot climates it increases the aroma and flavour of the herb.

-Marjoram is native to the Mediterranean and western Asia.
-Marjoram was said to be the favorite herb of Aphrodite and relatives would plant marjoram on their loved one’s grave to ensure they found eternal happiness.
+Marjoram is native to the Mediterranean and Western Asia.
+Marjoram was said to be the favourite herb of Aphrodite and relatives would plant marjoram on their loved one’s grave to ensure they found eternal happiness.

 Folk medicine throughout history has used marjoram primarily to sooth the digestive system and aid with loss of appetite, colic, nausea, indigestion, cramps and gastritis.
 It has also been used in gargles and teas to tackle bad breath and coughs.
 Herbalists used to grind marjoram and oatmeal into a poultice to relieve arthritis, skin ulcers and boils.